Medicare Enrollment Periods: What You Need to Know

 If you use the GEP, you can sign up for a Medicare Advantage plan during the subsequent period of April through June, with coverage to start July 1.
 Technically, this is called a Medicare Advantage Initial Coverage Election Period, or ICEP.
 An ICEP occurs when you have initially become eligible to enroll in a Medicare Advantage plan due to your recent Part B enrollment, whenever that eligibility occurs outside of your IEP.

-Annual Enrollment Period (AEP):
+Medicare Enrollment Periods: The Annual Enrollment Period (AEP):

 The Medicare AEP occurs every year from October 15 through December 7.
 During AEP, you can change your Medicare Advantage Plan or Prescription Drug Plan for the following year.
 Your current Medicare Advantage plan will send you an Annual Notice of Changes (ANOC) just prior to AEP so that you can review what your premiums and benefits will be for the upcoming year.
 You can then compare your current coverage with other plans that will be available in your market.